-This optional structure overrides the physical address of the local APIC in the MADT'stable header using the Generic Address Structure.
+This optional structure supports 64-bit systems by providing an override of the physical address of the local APIC in the MADT'stable header, which is defined as a 32-bit field.

 If defined, OSPM must use the address specified in this structure for all local APICs (and local SAPICs), rather than the address contained in the MADT's table header.
 Only one Local APIC Address Override Structure may be defined.